Lilin-W/acad-homepage.github.io/_pages/xiaoman.md

 Her name carries a small story.

-Her last name "Xia" (夏) comes from the day we first met — Lixia (立夏), the Start of Summer.
+Her last name 'Xia' (夏) comes from the day we first met - it was **Lixia** (立夏), the **Start of Summer** in the traditional Chinese calendar.

-A few days later, when she came home, it happened to be Xiaoman (小满) — a solar term meaning "just full enough," a quiet kind of happiness.
+A few days later, when she came home, it happened to be **Xiaoman** (小满) — a solar term meaning **'just full enough,'** a quiet kind of happiness.

 In Chinese culture, Xiaoman is about gentle contentment — being full, but not overflowing.

-There's a saying, "Xiaoman sheng wanquan" (小满胜万全): sometimes the happiest moments come from things that are simply, perfectly enough.
+There's an old saying, 'Xiaoman sheng wanquan' (小满胜万全): sometimes the happiest moments come from things that are simply, perfectly enough.

 ---